inside.ewu.edu

 SOWK 537.
 INDIAN CHILD WELFARE.
 4 Credits.

-This course provides an introduction to Indian child welfare with an emphasis on understanding legal, historical and cultural issues applying to work with American Indian and Alaska Native youth.
-This course emphasizes Indian child welfare issues relevant to the Pacific Northwest (Washington, Idaho, Oregon and Montana).
+Provides an introduction to Indian child welfare with an emphasis on understanding legal, historical, and cultural issues applying to work with American Indian and Alaska Native youth.
+Emphasizes Indian child welfare issues relevant to the Pacific Northwest (Washington, Idaho, Oregon, and Montana).

 SOWK 538.
 INTERNATIONAL SOCIAL WORK.
 4 Credits.

-International Social Work provides students with a cross-cultural experience in which they will learn about various cultural norms, social development and ideologies of social welfare from the unique perspective of the area visited.
-Students will learn about social development strategies intended to address specific social problems and social justice issues relevant to the native population of the region.
+Provides students with a cross-cultural experience in which they learn about various cultural norms, social development, and ideologies of social welfare from the unique perspective of the area visited.
+Students learn about social development strategies intended to address specific social problems and social justice issues relevant to the native population of the region.

 SOWK 540.
 HUMAN DEVELOPMENT IN CONTEMPORARY ENVIRONMENTS.
 4 Credits.